NREL/marbles/Docs/sphinx/VandV.rst

 ----------------------

 This test case demonstrates MARBLES ability to solve compressible flows with realistic parameters of practical interest.
-The correct position of the wave strutures confirm that the speed of sound is correct in the thermal version of the solver.
+The correct position of the wave structures confirm that the speed of sound is correct in the thermal version of the solver.
 The model is the same as that built for the thermal diffusivity test.
 The sod shock test marks the completion of the MARBLES solver to the extent of a contunuum limit, single-component, single-phase, transient computational fluid dynamics solver with mass, momentum and energy equations.